Okanjo/okanjo-docs/docs/Products.md

 :   `bit` Whether the product is available for local pickup.
 `is_free_shipping`
 :   `bit` Whether the product is available with free shipping.
+`use_dynamic_shipping`
+:   `bit` Whether shipping can be quoted dynamically at checkout time.
+Requires a parcel to be defined and is not compatible with `is_free_shipping`.
 `is_taxable`
 :   `bit` Whether sales tax is applicable to the product.
 Default `1` (enabled).
 `shipping_options[n][description]`